pavelzemek/siema/README.md

 Siema is a lightweight (only 3kb gzipped) carousel plugin with no dependencies and no styling.
 As Brad Frost once said "do that shit yourself".
 It is 100% open source and [available on Github](https://github.com/pawelgrzybek/siema).
 It is free to use on personal and commercial projects.
 Use it with your favourite module bundler or by manually injecting the script into your project.

+## Updates in this fork

+In the original implementation of Siema when browser window is resized Siema recreates all of its DOM elements.

+This fork keeps DOM elements and only applies calculated styles to elements when window is resized.

 ## Installation

 Setup is trivially easy.
 A little bit of markup...